IEncinas10/AMMM/README.md

 (\*) Maybe the std::sort is implemented differently so they might vary slightly (rest vector, tournament schedule) but the objective function value should be exactly the same.

+Also, we have experienced minor differences in the objective functions for some *alphas* because of how floating points are stored/represented internally.